TrancalyT/wp_media_test/Explanation.md

 # How to implement it ?

+Your environment will need a web server such as Apache.
+If you don't have one, [**Laragon**](https://laragon.org/) can provide you with an easy-to-install, user-friendly one.

 Follow these steps to implement the project:

 1. Clone this project in your desired directory